How to get rid of swelling on the cheek. What to do if your cheek is swollen, but the tooth does not hurt

 Mumps

 This is an acute viral infection that causes damage and swelling of the salivary glands.
-Edema can occur on one or both sides, does not affect the eye area, but spreads down to the neck.
-A distinctive feature is that the symptom occurs against the background of previous fever and contact with patients.
+Swelling can occur on one or both sides, does not affect the eye area, but spreads down to the neck.
+A distinctive feature is that the symptom occurs against the background of a previous fever and contact with patients.
 Treatment is usually symptomatic.

 Infectious mononucleosis

-Acute viral disease, similar in symptoms to tonsillitis.
+An acute viral disease with symptoms similar to a sore throat.
 Only a doctor can correctly diagnose and prescribe treatment.

 Diphtheria